VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Aliases: `-m`

-It should contains names and email addresses of co-maintainers of the package
+This should contain names and email addresses of co-maintainers of the package

 #### `--debian-conflicts`

-The list of debian package that this package is absolute incompatibility
+The list of Debian package that this package is absolute incompatibility

 #### `--debian-dependencies`

-The list of debian package that this package depends on
+The list of Debian packages that this package depends on

 #### `--deb-architecture`

-Architecture that are supported by the repository, default: all
+Architectures that are supported by the repository (default: all)

 #### `--identifier`